 Leica CL vs M Typ 262

 The Leica CL (Typ 7323) and the Leica M (Typ 262) are two digital cameras that were revealed to the public, respectively, in November 2017 and November 2015.
-The CL is a mirrorless interchangeable lens camera, while the M Typ 262 is a rangefinder-style mirrorless.
+The CL is a mirrorless interchangeable lens camera, while the M Typ 262 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (CL) and a full frame (M Typ 262) sensor.
 The CL has a resolution of 24.1 megapixels, whereas the M Typ 262 provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.